For event agencies, marketing/HR and the public sector

 Audio

 Audio is more important than video.
 Surprised?
 But it's true.
-If the sound fails or is simply distorted, you lose all your viewers.
+If the sound fails or is simply overmodulated, you lose all your viewers.
 Unfortunately, sound is often neglected.
 Sound deserves professional planning just like the other trades.

 Microphones